Online Seminar – Venezuela’s ‘Hunger’ Bonds

 An age-old question in international finance and law, dating back at least to the days of the Czar is: what happens when a country leadership chooses to favor the interests of foreign bondholders over those of its local population, using despotic means?
 Does the local population, after the leadership has been removed, have to continue paying these “odious” debts?
 Today, the question is being posed to the international community, front and center, in the context of the Venezuelan debt crisis, where an anti-democratic leadership continues to favor the interests of foreign bondholders over a deprived local population.

-Those questions as well as the relevance of such a debate in a European context – where debt restructuring is regularly popping up and off the policy agenda – will be answered in this online seminar by sovereign debt scholars, Mitu Gulati (Duke University) and Jeromin Zettelmeyer (Peterson Institute for International Economics) who will also bring contrasting perspectives from international law and economics.
+Those questions as well as the relevance of such a debate in a European context – where debt restructuring is regularly popping up and off the policy agenda – were be answered in this online seminar by sovereign debt scholars, Mitu Gulati (Duke University) and Jeromin Zettelmeyer (Peterson Institute for International Economics) who will also bring contrasting perspectives from international law and economics.

 SpeakerMitu Gulati (Professor of Law at Duke University)